dyphen12/Leviathan/README.md

 # Leviathan

-## A Bitcoin Ticker with powered with Deep Learning Library.
+## A Bitcoin Ticker powered with Deep Learning models.

 (This version is only for Bitcoin)

 Deep Learning models applied to the stock market prediction and their facilities.
+Intended to use as Packages.

 Models up: